-- Cognitive: can recognize color and shapes, basic counting, better understanding of time, remembers parts of a story, and can complete age appropriate puzzles.
+- Cognitive: can recognize colors and shapes, basic counting, a better understanding of time, remembers parts of a story, and can complete age-appropriate puzzles.

-- Movement: Kicks, runs, throws a ball, climbs, rides a tricycle, and hops or stands in one foot.
+- Movement: Kicks, runs, throws a ball, climbs, rides a tricycle, and hops or stands on one foot.

-With that said, because all children develop, learn, and grow at a different pace, it is important to craft a schedule that meets your child’s specific needs.
+With that said, because all children develop, learn, and grow at a different paces, it is important to craft a schedule that meets your child’s specific needs.

-Next, is a totally doable and realistic 3-year-old schedule that will make your life a whole life easier.
-However, this is just an example that you can use as-is, or you can adapt it to your own needs.
+Next is a totally doable and realistic 3-year-old schedule that will make your life whole life easier.
+However, this is just an example that you can use as-is or adapt to your own needs.

 Daily 3-Year-Old Schedule

 *This post may contain affiliate links.
 Click here for more info.

 8:00 a.m.- Wake Up

 For this 3-year-old schedule, we will begin the day at 8 a.m.
 However, the start of your day depends very much on your needs.

 Personally, 8:00 a.m. was a perfect wake-up time for my 3-year-old.
 It gave her enough time to rest while also allowing her to have a relatively early start to her day.